Becoming a CSWE Site Visitor

 To become a certified site visitor, an individual must be a full- or part-time social work faculty member at a CSWE-accredited social work program, have a letter of recommendation from that program’s chief administrator, and maintain CSWE membership.
 Site visitors are required to have 3 years of teaching experience.
 Every site visitor participates in training on EPAS before being certified.
 Site visitors must attend an update session whenever new standards are developed.

-Individuals interested in serving as a site visitor should email a copy of their CV and a letter of recommendation from their program’s chief administrator to CSWE's volunteer coordinator.
+Individuals interested in serving as a site visitor should email a copy of their CV and a letter of recommendation from their program’s chief administrator to CSWE's accreditation volunteer coordinator.
 If an individual registering for training is the program's chief administrator, a letter of recommendation should be provided from their direct supervisor.

 Site Visitor Selection